Frequently Asked Questions

 Check most frequently asked questions here, if you still need help then please contact us at email@example.com

 Results vary quite a bit mainly just depending on how "handy" and "engineery" the user is.
 Building 80/20 aluminum rigs like this do require attention to detail and patience.
 If you miss inserting a locking nut or something here or there, you have to burn time to unassemble back through several steps to put it back in.
 We've done a good job of making clear step by step Lego type instructions - but you the consumer / user still have to pay attention to the details and grind through the assembly.
 It's like a piece of Ikea furniture with a lot of parts basically.
 So if you just hate building things and can't be bothered, this isn't the product for you.
 If you look at this like a DIY project and enjoy building things - you'll love it.
-So with all that said TWO TO FIVE HOURS is a fair range when it comes to building the thing out.
+So with all that said, FOUR TO SIX HOURS is a fair range when it comes to building the thing out.
 It's of course faster / easier with two people, but can totally be done by one person.
 The tools are basic.
 The instructions are good.
 But you do have to gird yourself for some assembly work and the time needed.
 That last thing we want is to spend a bunch of money shipping you something only to have you find out later you don't like building it or it is "too complicated".
 We have full assembly instructions up on the website (bottom of home page, "documents" link) which shows you what you are in for.

 We often think of an extra set of controls or some command buttons for the instructor as a great thing for students.
 Flip it around for a moment and think how cool to have CFI's that can practice on the ground, what taking over flight controls looks and feels like.
 And yes -they can release from tow, or whatever.
 What we are going to do (quite soon) is just write an app that we'll sell on the site (for very reasonable price) that will allow you to simply buy a run of the mill Logitech flight stick (these are like under $50 USD), install our app, and then plug in a standard flight stick that usually has loads of buttons on it as well - and those buttons can be assigned to do all sorts of things in Condor (air brakes, flaps, tow release, you name it..)
 In theory, wouldn't be hard to have two full sim rigs connected to simulate tandem cross country or giving the CFI a full set of controls.
 We are playing with that idea now - but again, technically not a high bar for us, just need to see if some demand there.